alb-i986/django-freeradmin/README.md

 ----------

 We were concerned with a minimal MAC authentication, so our solution does not include concepts like accounting, radpostauth, and so on.
-If you are also interested in the other rad* tables, then have a look at http://git.io/4kWEZA
+If you are also interested in the other rad* tables, then you should probably have a look at http://git.io/4kWEZA.